-We host several events throughout the year to preserve and promote Welsh American heritage of Nebraska and the Great Plains.
-Check our Home Page for upcoming activities.
-As a service to Welsh Americans, we provide archival space for historical documents related to Welsh American heritage.
+We host several events throughout the year to promote the Welsh-American heritage of Nebraska and the Great Plains.
+Check our home page for upcoming activities.

 Gwenith (Closs) Colgrove

 President of the Great Plains Welsh Heritage Project

 Gwenith (Closs)Colgrove has assumed the role of President of the Great Plains Welsh Heritage Project.

 Gwenith was born and raised in Wymore, Nebraska on a family farm owned since 1878.
 She is very proud of being a part of the Bethel Welsh Community located south of Wymore.
 Gwenith’s father, Ellsworth Closs, passed away in 2000, and his family dedicated the memorial gifts to support the creation of a Welsh museum honoring the heritage of many Welsh families who immigrated to the Wymore area.

 Gwenith has been the featured soloist at many Welsh functions and has competed on the national level singing in Welsh.